withastro/docs/src/pages/en/core-concepts/sharing-state.md

   npm i nanostores
   ```
   :::note
   No helper package here!
-Nanostores can be used like standard Svelte stores.
+Nano Stores can be used like standard Svelte stores.
   :::
   </Fragment>
   <Fragment slot="vue">